 Sometimes, a chest X-ray can assist in the diagnosis of pulmonary edema.

 The patient will undergo a physical exam first.
-The doctor will use a stethoscope and listen to the lungs for crackles and rapid breathing, and the heart for abnormal rhythms.
+The doctor will use a stethoscope to listen to the lungs for crackles and rapid breathing, and the heart for abnormal rhythms.

-Blood tests will be carried out to determine blood oxygen levels, and a doctor will often order other blood tests that include kidney and liver function, blood counts, and blood markers of heart failure.
+Blood tests will be carried out to determine blood oxygen levels; the doctor will often order other blood tests, including:

-An ultrasound of the heart, an echocardiogram, and an electrocardiogram (EKG) can help determine heart condition and function.
+An ultrasound of the heart, an echocardiogram, and an electrocardiogram (EKG) can help determine the condition of the heart.

 A chest X-ray may be used to see whether there is any fluid in or around the lungs and to check the size of the heart.
 A CT scan of the chest may also be ordered.